dark-knight37/MSED-Analyzer/README.md

 # MSED-Analyzer

-A Bayesian Network based tool for the safety evaluation in multi sensor event detection.
+A Bayesian Network based tool for the safety evaluation in multi-\sensor event detection.

 ## Context
 The usage of smart-sensors in critical Cyber-Physical Systems (CPS) poses new risks and challenges in terms of dependability especially when low-cost COTS devices are employed instead of custom and high-dependable ones.
 In such applications, having an adaptive software systems able to choose the best configuration according to Safety Integrity Level (SIL) and other non-functional indices, is a must for such applications.